Beulah Livingstone

-Beulah Livingstone (29 May 1886 – 12 January 1975) was a publicist in the theatrical and motion picture industries.
+Beulah Livingstone (May 29, 1886 – January 12, 1975) was an American publicist in the theatrical and motion picture industries.
 In 1926 she was named by the Associated Motion Picture Advertisers as one of the 12 women who had accomplished the most for the motion picture industry; the other 11 women were all actresses or screenwriters.

 Beulah Livingstone Frank, daughter of Harry and Lucy Frank, graduated from the Ethical Culture School in 1905.
 After teaching kindergarten for three years, she began newspaper and magazine work, writing stories, articles and interviews.
 Using the name Beulah Livingstone, she transitioned into theatrical publicity, doing publicity work for Lou Tellegen, Anna Pavlova, Irene Castle, David Belasco and other theatrical stars and producers.

 In 1916 she handled New York publicity for Thomas Ince's motion picture Civilization.